 Without sounding rude and ungrateful, there’s just some Christmas gifts that parents do not want young kids to get.
 You know, the ones that make us tear our hair out, hide in the pantry and cringe when they’re used.

-An I am a mum of 3, and to this end, I have written a jovial open letter to our loved ones asking them to carefully consider what they gift our small children for the sake of our sanity.
+This mum-of-three has written a jovial open letter to our loved ones asking them to carefully consider what they gift our small children for the sake of our sanity….

 Dear Family, And Friends,